Pairadux/dotfiles/README.md

 - Bat themeing
 - Catnip configuration and themeing
 - Zellij temp config (was buggy so I switched back to Tmux, but wanted to leave config in case I try it again)
-- Kitty temp config (considered using Kitty, haven't gotten fully rid of it because I am still on the fence about it)
 - And some other small stuff

 ## NOTICE / WARNING